siminaIOA/251222_Differential_Growth/README.md

 - Parametric controls for iterations, step length, twist, scale, and ring size
 - Sphere attractor to guide growth within a controllable radius
 - Gradient coloring from base surface to ridge
-- Mesh mode with adjustable thickness and line mode for lightweight previews
+- Mesh mode with adjustable thickness, smoothing, and line mode for previews
-- Export to OBJ or GLTF
+- Seam bridging between base ring and leaf growth
 - Orbit controls with a Houdini-style grid and attractor gumball
 - Local dev server for fast iteration